CodeLutetium/CodeLutetium/README.md

 # Hi there, I'm Mingyang! 👋

-I'm a Year 4 Renaissance Engineering student at Nanyang Technological University (NTU) specializing in Computer Science.
+I'm a Final Year Renaissance Engineering student at Nanyang Technological University (NTU) specializing in Computer Science.
 Welcome to my GitHub profile, where I showcase my projects and share my passion for engineering, technology, and innovation.

 ## 🚀 About Me

 - 🎓 Currently pursuing a degree in Renaissance Engineering (with a specialisation in Computer Science) at NTU.
 - 💡 Passionate about exploring new technologies and finding innovative solutions to real-world problems.
-- 💻 Working on cloud infrastructure as a Site Reliability Engineering Intern in Monetary Authority of Singapore (MAS)
+- 💻 Past Experiences: SRE in Monetary Authority of Singapore (MAS), SWE in Credit Agricole

 ## 🔧 Skills

-- Programming Languages: Python, Rust, Java, C
+- Programming Languages: Go, Python, Rust, Java, C
 - Web Technologies: HTML, CSS, JavaScript, React
 - Database Management: MySQL, MongoDB, Postgres
 - Tools and Frameworks: Git, GitHub, VS Code